 branchname.www 3600 IN CNAME branchname--happy-scientist-123456.netlify.com.

 The format above is required and no other naming conventions will work.
-The key points are:
+The key points for the DNS record are:

 - There should be two dashes between